paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 Another specificity of the space domain is an environment subjected to high cumulated doses of radiation (protons and electrons), due to the Van Allen radiation belt in particular.
 The methodology considers a part of these phenomena through the electrical over-stresses, but with insufficient quantification.
 Currently, the design of any electronic equipment for satellites is qualified with the total dose corresponding to the life of the equipment with a supplementary safety margin.
 However, commercial {term}`EEE` components are more and more sensitive to cumulated doses of radiation.
 The experience and lessons-learnt issued from various industrial domains is not sufficient to presently develop these models.
 For space applications, only simple models such as the model presented in {numref}`eee_4_6_5_1` is proposed with results of radiation tests performed on components correlated with the level of radiation considered in the different phases of the mission profile.

 (eee_4_3_1_13)=
-## Temperature and thermos-electrical stress
+## Temperature and thermo-electrical stress

 **Physical stresses:**